fzyzcjy/flutter_rust_bridge/README.md

 * [SecondFlight](https://github.com/SecondFlight): Allow structs and enums to be imported from other files within the crate by creating source graph.
 Auto-create relavent dir.
 Fix `store_dart_post_cobject` error with ffigen 6.0.
 * [Unoqwy](https://github.com/Unoqwy): Add struct mirrors, such that types in the external crates can be imported and used without redefining and copying.
 * [antonok-edm](https://github.com/antonok-edm): Avoid converting syn types to strings before parsing to improve code and be more robust.
+* [lattice0](https://github.com/lattice0): Support methods, such that Rust struct impls can be converted to Dart class methods.
+StreamSink at any argument.
 * [sagudev](https://github.com/sagudev): Make code generator a `lib`.
 Add error types.
 Depend on `cbindgen`.
 Fix LLVM paths.
 Update deps.
 Fix CI errors.
 * [surban](https://github.com/surban): Support unit return type.
 Skip unresolvable modules.
 Ignore prefer_const_constructors.
 Non-final Dart fields.
 * [trobanga](https://github.com/trobanga): Add support for `[T;N]` structs.
 Add `usize` support.
 Add a cmd argument.
 Separate dart tests.